Top-rated movers to make your Raleigh to Tucson move easy

 - Tucson’s population is about 16% greater than Raleigh.

-- Tucson's public transportation has a score of 5 out of 10 versus Raleigh's lower score of 4.
+- Tucson’s public transportation score of 5 out of 10 is higher than Raleigh’s score of 4.

 - Tucson is more walkable than Raleigh with a score of 43 out of 100 vs Raleigh’s 31 out of 100.

 - With a score of 66 out of 100, Tucson is more bike-friendly than Raleigh, which has a score of 39 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Tucson’s crime rate is higher than Raleigh with a score of 54.43 compared to Raleigh’s 38.87.
 This means that Tucson neighborhoods are safer than 54.43% of all U.S. neighborhoods, and Raleigh neighborhoods are safer than 38.87%.